mpraes/practical_study_case_open_source_data_enem/README.md

-# Teste prático processo seletivo
+# Practical Study Case on ENEM Data Open Source (Portuguese)
-> Desafio prático relacionado ao processo seletivo para DESENVOLVEDOR BI
+> Hands on practice created using SSIS, SSAS and SSMS

-> Candidato:Renan de Moraes.
+> Developer:Renan de Moraes.

 > E-mail: renan.de.moraes777@gmail.com

 > Data Execução: 13/03/2023
-## Pré-requisitos
+## Requirements
-Ferramentas e versões utilizadas
+Tools available
 ## Resultados obtidos
-Modelagem Dimensional desenhada e executada no SSMS.
+Dimensional Modeling designed and executed in SSMS.
-Todas extrações para as tabelas de Staging e DW foram criadas e executadas.
+All extracts for Staging and DW tables have been created and run.
-Modelo cubo no Analysis Services quase finalizado (tive um erro de servidor não ativo para processar o cubo).
+Cube model in Analysis Services almost finished (I had a server not active error to process the cube).
-Arquivo Pbix não criado.
+Pbix file not created.